 A Sacred Place, 5:23 minutes, 2020 is a video assemblage that explores Indigiqueer identity, the colonial gaze, and my relationship to land, water, space, and place.

 In Activate NDN Consciousness, 6:05 minutes, 2019 combines found footage of harmful portrayals of Indigenous peoples in contrast with images of contemporary Indigenous protest and rebellion, creating a work that captures the truth of a traumatic history as well as the desire and strength of Indigenous survival and resistance.

-A Pursuit of Unrelinquished Joy: In this time-lapse video piece, Natalie King spends time in their Tkaronto studio creating works for upcoming projects.
+A Pursuit of Unrelinquished Joy, 9:22 minutes, 2021 In this time-lapse video piece, Natalie King spends time in their Tkaronto studio creating works for upcoming projects.
 The paintings in this work are to address time/space/joy/absence and presence; a proactive measure to take up space and to be seen with respect andAnishinaabe pride.
 King believes the act of painting/creating is an act of radical resistance and joy, this work is about time and it’s limitless potential for joy and creation.
 Time is often used as a means of control in a world where our time is not valuedunless it is to maintain capital.
 Labour is an often unnoticed and unrecognized aspect of being a working artist.
 In this piece, King shares with the audience the process of creating these works, within all the fun, demands, work, and joys.